Rishiofficial432-432/maven-api-intergation-version-v1/now.md

     *   A **New Note Idea**: A note titled "Podcast about history of space exploration" with some initial brainstorming points as content.
 *   **Finalizing:** You see checkboxes next to each suggestion.
 You can uncheck any you don't want.
 Once you're happy, you click "Save Selected Items".
 Instantly, the event is added to your Calendar, the task appears in your Task List, and a new note is created in your Notes view.

-#### **Attendance Manager Workflow (for Educators)**
+#### **Attendance Manager (Legacy Local Version)**

-This is a complete system for managing classroom attendance.
+This is the local-only attendance tool found within the Dashboard.

-*   **Step 1: Setup:** A teacher, "Dr. Reed," navigates to the Attendance widget.
+*   **Setup:** A teacher, "Dr. Reed," navigates to the Attendance widget.
 She creates a new class called "History 101".
-She can then either add students one-by-one (e.g., Name: "Alex Johnson", Enrollment ID: "S201") or use the "Import" button to upload an Excel file containing her entire class roster.
+She can then either add students one-by-one or use the "Import" button to upload an Excel file containing her class roster.
-*   **Step 2: Starting a Session:** It's the start of class.
-Dr. Reed selects "History 101".
-She sees a toggle for "Location-Aware" attendance.
-She enables it.
-This is a security feature to ensure students are physically present.
-When she clicks **"Start New Session"**, the app captures her current GPS location and generates a unique 6-digit **One-Time Password (OTP)**.
-*   **Step 3: Student Check-in:** A student, "Alex," logs into his Student Portal on his own device.
-He sees a simple input field.
-Dr. Reed announces the code, "123456".
-Alex types it in and clicks "Check In".
-*   **Step 4: Automatic Verification:** The system verifies the OTP.
-Because this is a location-aware session, the app then **mandatorily requests Alex's location** via his device's GPS.
-The system checks if he is within the radius set by Dr. Reed (e.g., 100 meters).
-If he is, he is marked "Present".
-If he denies location access or is too far away, the check-in will fail, even with the correct OTP.
+*   **Daily Tracking:** Each day, she selects the date and marks each student as "Present" or "Absent".
-*   **Step 5: Live View and Reporting:** On Dr. Reed's screen, Alex's name immediately appears in the "Live Attendance" list.
-After the session, this record is saved permanently.
-At any time, Dr. Reed can view past attendance records or click "Export" to download a complete attendance sheet for "History 101" as an Excel file.
+*   **Reporting:** At any time, Dr. Reed can click "Export" to download a complete attendance sheet for "History 101" as an Excel file.

 #### **Other Dashboard Widgets**